 Pay Attention to Signals

-As you chat with others, pay close attention to body language signals that you are losing them in conversation.
+As you chat with others, pay close attention to their body language signals letting you know that you are losing them in conversation.
 If you continue talking long after they have mentally zoned out, you may find yourself alone, or worse, not invited to the next get-together.
 The instant you realize you’ve said too much, take a breath and give someone else a chance to talk.

 Signs the other person is no loner engaged in the conversation:

 - No longer making eye contact

 - She glances around the room looking for an escape.

 Listen to Others